 Steele’s current projects include an innovative hub for NASA (part of the GSA Design Excellence Program) located on the Glenn Research campus in Cleveland, Ohio; a cultural heart for downtown Brooklyn that includes new cinemas and film archive for the Brooklyn Academy of Music; a production studio for the Brooklyn Public Library; galleries for the Museum of Contemporary African Diasporan Arts; and a variety of performing venues for 651 Arts in Brooklyn.
 In Queens, the firm has designed a community center for the immigrant-advocacy organization Make the Road New York.

 She is currently completing the master plan for Pioneer Works, the experimental, interdisciplinary arts-and-science community center in Red Hook, Brooklyn.
-Phase 1 includes a new entry with reception, gift shop, and lounge; it will open in the Fall of 2019.
+Phase 1 includes a new entry with reception, gift shop, and lounge; it will open in early 2021.
 Phase 2 will bring a public observatory and event and classroom spaces that, once constructed, will be the only observatory in New York City that is fully accessible to the general public.